TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ; rg0 is now -9547 (or 18446744073709542069 when interpreted as unsigned)
 ```

 Stored values can be interpreted as either **unsigned** or **signed**.
 Unsigned values are always positive and use all 64 bits to store their value, giving a range of `0` to `18,446,744,073,709,551,615`.
-Signed values can be either positive *or* negative and, while still stored using 64-bits, the highest bit is instead to store the sign.
+Signed values can be either positive *or* negative and, while still stored using 64 bits, the highest bit is instead to store the sign.
 This gives a range of `-9,223,372,036,854,775,808` to `9,223,372,036,854,775,807` for signed operations.
 The number of distinct values is the same as unsigned values, but now half of the values are negative.

 To check if the limits of a signed number have been exceeded after an operation instead of the limits of an unsigned number, the **overflow flag** should be used instead of the carry flag.
 This is explained in detail in the dedicated section on the overflow flag vs the carry flag.